 His clinical practice includes endovascular and open limb salvage, with a multi-disciplinary approach to wound closure and limb preservation, carotid artery surgery, open and endovascular abdominal and thoracic aneurysm repair.
 He has a strong interest in the pathophysiology of wound care - including chronic venous disease, diabetic foot ulcers and ischemic lower extremity ulcers.
 He has served as principal investigator on over 55 clinical trials and is widely published in Journal of Vascular Surgery, WOUNDS, Diabetes Care and Annals of Vascular Surgery.

-Dr. Aftab Ahmed is Vice President of PureLife Health Sciences Group, a scientific medical research organization that is extensively doing research on diabetes, obesity and infectious diseases.
+Dr. Aftab Ahmed is Vice President & Chief Science Officer of PURELIFE Health Sciences Group, a scientific medical research organization that is doing extensive research on diabetes, obesity & infectious diseases.

-Dr. Ahmed has more than thirty years of vast experience in the administration, teaching, research, training in health and sciences field and business.
-He has completed many international projects with the collaborations of National Institute of Health, Uniformed Services University of Health Sciences, US AID, Harvard International Development, MedStar Research Institute, Obetech, Obesity Research Center and Tissue Technologies.
-He has worked for the establishment of International Referral Epidemic Center “infectious diseases.”
-He also worked on water borne diseases i.e., hepatitis A & E, diarrhea and typhoid fever.
-He participates in many clinical trial studies.
+Dr. Aftab Ahmed has more than thirty years of experience in administration, business, teaching, research & training in the health & science field.
+He has completed many international research projects in collaboration with the National Institute of Health, Uniformed Services of Health Sciences, US AID, Harvard International Development, Medstar Research Institute, Obetech, Obesity Research Center & Tissue Technologies.
+He has worked with the International Referral Epidemic Center “Infectious Diseases.”
+Additionally, Dr. Ahmed has participated in many clinical trial studies on water born diseases, i.e. typhoid fever & diarrhea.

-He has major interest in metabolic, infectious, water borne diseases and biochemistry/biotechnology.
-He has written chapters “Complications of Obesity” in Encyclopedia of Human Nutrition and also “The Serum Proteins in Health and Disease” in the book “Protein Structure Function Relationship.”
-Dr. Ahmed has more than 100 publications and presentations.
+His primary interests are metabolic syndrome, infectious diseases & biochemistry/biotechnology.
+He has written “Complications of Obesity” published in the Encyclopedia of Human Nutrition and “The Serum Proteins in Health and Disease” published in “Protein Structure Function Relationship”.

 Dr. Khawla S. Al-Kuraya is a Distinguished Physician-Scientist and the Director of the Research Centre at King Fahad National Centre for Children’s Cancer and King Faisal Specialist Hospital and Research (KFSH) in Riyadh, Saudi Arabia.
 After receiving her Medical degree from King Saud University School of Medicine in Riyadh, Saudi Arabia, she completed her Residency and Fellowship in Pathology at Georgetown University Hospital in Washington DC.
 She is an Author of over 100 original research articles, editorials, review articles and book chapters.
 Her professional memberships include the American Association for Cancer Research, College of American Pathologist and The American Society of Human Genetic.
 She is also on the Executive Committee of ICGC.